 Figure 1 shows SABs by location and cause.
-Community Infections account for the largest number of SAB cases.
+Community Infections account for two of the three SAB cases in April 2017.
+All three cases were Meticillin-sensitive Staphylococcus aureus (MSSA) with no cases of Meticillin-resistant Staphylococcus aureus (MRSA).

-Figure 1: SAB cases by location and cause April 2016 - February 2017
+Figure 1: SAB cases by location and cause in April 2017